BobKuczewski/CardIAC/README.md

 into 2 locations in memory.
 But the instruction pointer (the "bug") is now pointing to an empty cell.
 In a real computer, there are no empty cells.
 Every location in memory always has *something* in it.
 Each bit will be either a 0 or a 1.
 But in CardIAC any "undefined" memory locations (and input cards) will be empty.
-But that turns out to be handy in this case because we can continue to write instructions while the "computer" is on hold waiting to fetch the next instruction (that isn't there yet).
+That turns out to be fine in this case because we can continue to write instructions while the "computer" is on hold waiting to fetch the next instruction (that isn't there yet).